CHH/CHH.github.io/_posts/2012-04-17-grails-plugin-etiquette.markdown

 ## Provide a changelog

-A changelog simply makes updates a bit more predictable &mdash; and therefore you make it easier to upgrade to the latest version if your clearly state what's new and what has changed from previous versions.
+A changelog simply makes updates a bit more predictable &mdash; and therefore you make it easier to upgrade to the latest version if you clearly state what's new and what has changed from previous versions.

 _You want your users to be on the latest version, or do you?_